Foreign support of Uganda in the Uganda–Tanzania War: Course of the intervention

 About 600 Libyans were killed during the Uganda–Tanzania War, 1,800 were wounded, while 56 were captured and later released by the Tanzanians.
 Journalist J. P. Smith argued that these were "serious losses in a country of only 2.7 million people".
 The Libyans lost more men in Uganda than during the Egyptian–Libyan War of 1977.
 There were several cases during the war when captured Libyans were executed by Tanzanian soldiers or Ugandan rebels.
 Tanzanian political officers told their soldiers that the "Arabs" were coming into Sub-Saharan Africa to re-establish slavery, making TPDF troops unwilling to take prisoners.
 In response to widespread support or sympathy for Amin by the Arab world, members of the Ugandan opposition threatened to kill every captured Arab combatant.
 In one incident, FRONASA rebels allegedly massacred a group of captured Libyans at a Roman Catholic convent near Kampala.
+Scattered groups of Libyan soldiers still roamed parts of Uganda after the war was officially over; these stragglers were generally murdered by Ugandan civilians upon being discovered, and their corpses displayed in Kampala's "market center" until the TPDF removed them.